 1. New York, NY – This one goes without saying … Miracle on 34th Street, ice skating at Rockefeller Center, shopping on 5th avenue … a carriage ride through Central Park on a chilly evening.
 If you live anywhere near Manhattan, visit the city at least once during the holiday season – the Big Apple knows how to dress up and put on a show.

 2. Asheville, NC – There are several reasons Asheville makes this list.
 First, it is home to the historic Grove Park Inn, a gorgeous place for a weekend getaway any time of year, but especially during the holidays.
-It is filled with lovely-scented gingerbread right now, and nothing will bring out the kid in you like the National Gingerbread House Competition.
+Nothing will bring out the kid in you like the National Gingerbread House Competition — the scent of gingerbread alone is worth the trip.
 The Inn also displays 80 decorated trees.
 Asheville is home to Biltmore, and Christmas at Biltmore is simply awe-inspiring.
 And finally – snow!
 Asheville is surrounded by snow-covered mountains, making this beautiful city sparkle (and it is fun – building snowmen, sledding, tubing, skiing – what’s not to love?).

 3. Minneapolis, MN – This one is an easy choice for one reason: Mall of America.
 And it isn’t just the shopping.
-Mall of America’s events during the holiday season are fantastic.
-This year’s HGTV Holiday House, for example, is a life-size gingerbread house where you can watch demonstrations and get autographs from some of HGTV’s biggest stars.
-Ice Castles is new this year – a 40-foot-tall, over one-acre castle made out of ice.
-If you can find your way to the Mall of America this year, this should definitely top your to-do list.
-Walk through the castle, sit and “chill” for a while, and play in the 4-foot-tall snow pile next to the castle.
-At night, thousands of multi-colored LED lights illuminate the ice from the inside.
+Mall of America’s events during the holiday season are fantastic, ranging from life-size gingerbread displays to an indoor ice castle.
+If you can find your way to the Mall of America, this should definitely top your to-do list.

 4. Reno, NV – If curling up in an overstuffed chair next to a roaring fire at a rustic ski lodge with a steaming hot cup of cocoa after an exhilarating day on the slopes appeals to you, Reno is your city.
 The Reno/Lake Tahoe area is home to myriad ski resorts and is one of the most beautiful cities I’ve had the pleasure to see.
 Plus, they put on quite the light show – it’s the Biggest Little Christmas Light Show in Reno.
 Sip hot chocolate while enjoying 40 thousand lights dancing to music in the neighborhood of Tanea.
 You’ll need a chair – and a blanket!